 Case managers link eligible clients with health care, psychosocial care, and other services in a timely and coordinated manner.
 They can assist clients with Ryan White (Title II), AIDS Drug Assistance Program (ADAP), and more.
-Case management is available in our Adult Health Centers at the Ringling (downtown Sarasota) and North Port locations.
+Case management is offered through our Adult Health Care at the William L. Little Health & Human Services Center (downtown Sarasota) and North Port Health Center.

 Case manager activities include:

 The purpose of the HIV/AIDS surveillance program is to promote the ongoing, systematic collection, analysis, evaluation, and dissemination of epidemiologic data.
 These data are used to plan, implement, and evaluate HIV/AIDS programs and interventions.
 Surveillance in Florida identifies HIV-related conditions at various points along the spectrum of the disease from reporting of HIV infection in otherwise asymptomatic people, to death certificate review for HIV/AIDS-related mortality.